Tongan Family Violence Prevention Training Programme

 This training will strengthen practitioners professional practice and also support our community at large within the context of family violence.

-Entry is open to practitioners and community leaders, including community members who may engage with Tongan families to prevent family violence.
+Entry is open to practitioners who may engage with Tongan families to prevent family violence.

 Please refer to the table below for those who should attend: